Midsemester Analysis Program (MAPs)

 One of the Center’s primary functions is to offer consultation to colleagues seeking advice and information on instructional concerns.
 As an enhancement to this function, the Center offers individual faculty members a midsemester analysis (MAPs).
 This is an opportunity to receive feedback on students’ learning experiences during the middle of their course, when there is time to make adjustments or improvements.

-The midsemester analysis is a three-step process involving the course instructor, students in the instructor’s class, and a faculty colleague trained to act as a facilitator.
+The midsemester analysis is a three-step process involving the course instructor, students in the instructor’s class, and a trained MAPs facilitator.
 The first step is a conference between the instructor and the facilitator, so that the instructor can learn more about the analysis process.
 The next step is to have the facilitator come to the class and carry out the analysis, which takes place during the first or last half hour of class.

 The MAPs facilitator asks students to respond to three prompts: